 Property crimes are those which do not cause any type of injury, harm, or force against another person.
 While this may seem like a much less serious offense than other crimes, it is still taken seriously in the eyes of the law.
 Many property crimes involve financial or economic damage to the victim rather than physical harm.
 At Duma Law Offices, we understand the need for a strong defense against property crimes.
-Our Olathe property crime attorneys are prepared to build an effective strategy against your charges to protect your rights.
+Michael C. Duma is prepared to build an effective strategy against your charges to protect your rights.

 Most property crimes involve some type of property damage, economic damage, or generally breaking the law without hurting another individual.
 This could involve deception or fraud, such as a white collar crime, or a minor consuming alcohol or drugs.
 Skilled defense is necessary as many property crimes carry heavy penalties.

 We defend all types of property crimes, including:

 - Criminal Damage to Property

 - White collar crimes

 Theft Laws & Penalties in Kansas

 According to Kansas law, theft is defined as the unlawful taking or obtaining of another person's property with the intent to deprive them of that property.